w13b3/redbean-container/README.md

 [Cosmopolitan] is an awesome project and [redbean] is a very capable web server.
 While writing this, the latest version of redbean (v2.2) was released on [02-Nov-2022].
-In the mean time [really] [cool] [features] were added to the source of redbean.
+In the meantime [really] [cool] [features] were added to the source of redbean.
-But to use these features, redbean must be build from source.
+But to use these features, redbean must be built from source.

 Instead of using [containerized][kissgyorgy] software I wanted to learn how to containerize software.
 I wanted to know the best practices regarding containerization and apply them.